HubbleHQ/heroku-kafka/README.md

 ## Known Issues
 - `.assign` does not add in the topic prefix.
-- The certificate files that are created and permanent and so need to be .gitignore'd.
+- The certificate files that are created are permanent and so need to be .gitignore'd.

 ## Contribution
 If you come across any issues feel free to fork and create a PR!